The Maximum Number of Pentagons in a Planar Graph: Proof of the main result

-\textbf{Case 2.~b)} Suppose there is a vertex $u$, $u \neq v$, which is adjacent to the three vertices of $N(v)$.
-We can also assume that there is no vertex of degree 4, since otherwise we would be done by the previous cases.
-If two of the regions $uv_iv_ju$, $i,j\in\{1,2,3\}$, say $uv_1v_2u$ and $uv_2v_3u$, are empty.
-It follows that the vertex $v_2$ would be a 4-degree vertex.
-So we can assume that at most one of these regions is empty.
-We note that in particular, for $n=6$, there is no such graph, while for $n=7$ or $n=8$, there is just one such graph which has 36 or 60 five cycles, respectively (see Figure~\ref{exc}).
+Since there is no vertex of degree~$4$, the degrees of the vertices $v_1$, $v_2$ and $v_3$ are at least five.
+Hence at least two of the following three bounded regions of $G'$ contain a vertex: $uv_1v_2u$, $uv_2v_3u$, $uv_3v_1u$.
+Note that for $n=6$ there is no such graph.
+For $n=7$ there is the unique planar graph with these properties, namely the graph on the left in Figure~\ref{exc0}.
+It contains~$36$ cycles of length~$5$, and we are done.
+For $n=8$ there is also a unique planar graph with these properties, namely the graph on the right in Figure~\ref{exc0}.
+This graph is isomorphic to $A_8$, and it contains $60$ cycles of length~$5$.
+From here on we assume that $n\geq 9$.

-Suppose $n \geq 9$.
-It is simple to check that $G'$ cannot be $D_{n-1},$ $A_8$ or $A_{11}$.
-Indeed, $D_{n-1}$ has $n-2\geq 7$ vertices of degree 4 and since not all of them are adjacent to $v$, then $G$ would already have a vertex of degree 4.
-Both $A_8$ and $A_{11}$ have one vertex of degree 3 in each of their faces and one of these vertices would be adjacent to $v$ and there would be a vertex of degree 4 in $G$.
-We have then that $\N(C_5,G') \leq (n-1)^2 - 10(n-1) +11$ and so if $v$ is in at most $4(n-1)$ five cycles we would be done by induction.
+Since $G$ contains no vertex of degree~$4$, it follows that $G'$ contains at most $3$ vertices of degree four.
+Hence $G'$ is not isomorphic to $D_{n-1}$.
+Since each face of the graphs $A_8$ and $A_{11}$ contains a vertex of degree three and $G$ contains no vertex of degree four, it follows that $G'$ is not isomorphic to neither the graph $A_8$ nor $A_{11}$.
+Thus we have $\N(C_5,G') \leq (n-1)^2 - 10(n-1) +11$, and to finish the proof of this case it is enough to show that $v$ is in at most $4(n-3)$ cycles of length~$5$, and we are done by Equation~\ref{Equation:Induction_second}.

-If there is at least one vertex which is not adjacent to any vertex of $N(v)$, then such a vertex does not appear in any 4-vertex path joining vertices of $N(v)$.
-Thus, by Lemma~\ref{triangle}, $v$ would be in at most $4(n-3)$ five cycles and we would be done by induction.
+If there is at least one vertex that is not adjacent to any vertex in $N(v)$, then such a vertex does not appear in a $4$-vertex path with terminal vertices in $N(v)$.
+Thus, by Lemma~\ref{triangle}, $v$ is in at most $4(n-3)$ cycles of length~$5$ and we are done by Equation~\ref{Equation:Induction_second}.
+Thus, we may assume that every vertex is adjacent to at least one vertex of $N(v)$.
+Let and